Contents

 The Finder icons of the saved files show a miniature copy of the Apple II screen

-What's new in version 11.2
+What's new in version 13.0.1

-- Several minor performance improvements.
+- Several other bug fixes and minor improvements.

 The versions listed below are still available, but are no longer supported: